MinkyuKim97/BMD-Battery-Management-Division-/README.md

 ### BMD Database (Webpage Side)
 The BMD website monitors both your own battery status and the status of other users.
 Here, you can check annoucned replacement orders and any penalties applied to your account.
 A panel at the top shows your battery information, while the lower section shows the tendency trends of other users.

-## BMD Replacement Facility (Hardware Installation)
+### BMD Replacement Facility (Hardware Installation)

 This is the physical BMD replacement facility that replaces participant's batteries.
 When a participant receives a replacement order, they must tag their battery at the hardware to identify themselves.
 The participant places their battery-holding hand into an assigned area, and the machine automatically removes the old battery and installs a new one.

-As a participatory artwork, the installation requires the following from all participants:
+As a participatory project, the installation requires the following from all participants:

 1. Submit personal data: name, date of birth, visa status, and activity tendency(Are you hardworker?
 Or not).
 2. Wear the battery holder on their hand.